 Botswana is famously tagged as the gem of Africa, and it’s not because of its natural beauty but because it’s the largest producer of diamonds in the world in terms of value.
 It produces about 18% of the world’s diamond production.

 Debswana, a 50/50 joint venture between the government of Botswana and DeBeers (the south African diamond giant), is the company that mines diamonds in Botswana.
-Debswana explores the Jwaneng Diamond Mine in the south of Botswana, the richest diamond mine in the world.
+Debswana explores the Jwaneng Diamond Mine, the richest diamond mine in the world, south of Botswana.

 Diamonds are vital for Botswana’s economy, accounting for about half the government’s revenue.
 But more importantly, diamonds are financing the future of Botswana, as its revenues enable every child in Botswana to receive a free education until they reach 13 years old.